inwardmovement/template/README.md

 # To do

-- replace shadcn with daisyui + headlessui or radix
+- replace shadcn with nextui
 - `<Icon/>` (script array of names https://api.github.com/repos/google/material-design-icons/contents/symbols/web > type in lib/material-symbols.ts)
 - wait for a native implementation of Material Symbols